ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 # Advertising support in AMP Stories

 This document describes the principles and practices for including ads in AMP Stories.
+Please note that Advertising support in AMP Stories is highly experimental at the moment and could significantly change from what's described below.
+We look forward to your feedback as we build this model together.

 ## AMP Story Ad Principles